Do you want to sleep like a baby? Improve your sleep quality by incorporating these 15 foods that help you sleep through the night.

 All-time favorite bedtime drink!

-It’s simple to answer why milk hits in this list.
-Most dairy products contain tryptophan, a type of amino acid which induces the sleep.
+It’s simple to answer why milk hits on this list.
+Most dairy products contain tryptophan, a type of amino acid that induces sleep.

-So have a glass of milk before heading towards the bed… if it is cow’s milk, better.
+So have a glass of milk before heading towards the bed… if it is cow’s milk.